Petanque French Lesson Plan

 • What kinds of games or sports do you like to play with your friends?
 How are they similar to or different from pétanque?

-• Do you know a traditional game in your country that brings people together, like pétanque does in France?
+• What backyard games in the U.S. bring people together, like pétanque does in France?

 • Compare pétanque with another ball game you know (like bowling, bocce, or curling).
 What are the main differences and similarities?